 Augustine wrote The Trinity over twenty years, ending with a text so enormous that it was published in parts, in rough form, and later revised…

-One of the weaknesses of modern Christianity is a lack of disciplines for self-observation, knowledge and mastery.
+One of the weaknesses of modern Christianity is a lack of disciplines for self-observation, self-knowledge, and self-mastery.
 This is partly due to Christianity’s outward focus…

 In Evangelical circles, self-love is an idea and practice often viewed with suspicion, if not outright hostility, most often being equated with selfishness.
 Little distinction…